 Nail Gun Accident Statistics

-According to the Centers for Disease Control and Prevention (CDC) [3], nail guns are a leading cause of injury among construction workers, and responsible for approximately 37,000 emergency room visits annually.
+According to the Centers for Disease Control and Prevention (CDC) [3], nail guns are a leading cause of injury among construction workers, and are responsible for approximately 37,000 emergency room visits annually.

 Puncture wounds to the hands and fingers are most common, but more severe injuries and deaths have occurred in people who use and work around nail guns.
-Leading causes of injury include lack of training, working too fast and keeping the trigger squeezed when not nailing.
+Leading causes of injury include lack of training, working too fast, and keeping the trigger squeezed when not nailing.

 Can I Sue for a Nail Gun Injury?